landonviator/viatordsp/README.md

 - viator_gui
 - viator_utils

-<br><br> You can create an instance of a class in the folder viator_dsp, like the HardClipper, with:
+You can create an instance of a class in the folder viator_dsp, like the HardClipper, with:
 - viator_dsp::HardClipper hardClipper; // In the PluginProcessor.h

-<br><br> Or a gui component inside of viator_gui/Widgets, like a dial, with:
+Or a gui component inside of viator_gui/Widgets, like a dial, with:
 - viator_gui::LV_Dial dial; // In the PluginEditor.h

 ## Contributing